Batmani/WidgetPrinter/README.md

-This is a widget printer solution demonstrating advanced C# concepts such as Generics, Abstract, Interfaces, Inheritance.
+This is a widget printer solution demonstrating:
+- Advanced C# concepts such as Generics, Abstract, Interfaces, Inheritance.

-It also demonstrates clean coding patterns such as interface separation and single responsiblity principles.
+- Clean coding patterns such as interface separation and single responsiblity principles.
+- Localised strings using Property Resources